fuskovic/networker/README.md

         -h, --help              help for proxy
         -l, --listen-on int     port for proxy to listen on -u, --upstream string   <host>:<port> to proxy traffic to

+# Backdoor

+    create and connect to backdoors to gain shell access over TCP

+    Usage:
+        networker backdoor [flags]

+    Aliases:
+        backdoor, bd, b

+    Examples:

+        long format:

+            networker backdoor --create --port 4444

+        short format:

+            networker backdoor --connect --address <host>:4444

+    Flags:
+        -a, --address string   address of remote target to connect to(format: <host>:<port>)) --connect          connect to a TCP backdoor(must be used with --address flag) --create           create a TCP backdoor(must be used with --port flag) -h, --help             help for backdoor
+        -p, --port int         port number to listen for connections on